amesar/hl7-json-spark/README.md

-# Converts HL7 v2 to JSON with Spark usage
+# Converts HL7 v2.3 to JSON with Spark usage

-Converts HL7 v2 to JSON with Spark usage example.
+Translates HL7 v2.3 data into JSON which can then be loaded into a SQL engine such as Spark or Postgres and analyzed as SQL.

+[HapiParser.scala](src/main/scala/org/amm/hl7/HapiParser.scala) uses the [HAPi](HAPI) package to parse HL7.

+## Overview

 ## Requirements:
 * Maven 3.5.0
 * Scala 2.11.8
 * Spark 2.3.0
+* Postgres

 ## Build
 ```